social-native/elastic-composer/README.md

 ## About

 This package aids in querying an Elasticsearch index.
-You define `filter` for each field in the index that you want to query, and the specific filter API allows you to generate a valid query across many fields.
+You define `filter`s for each field in the index that you want to query, and the specific filter API allows you to generate a valid query across many fields.
 Additionally, you can define `suggestions` for `text` and `keyword` fields to aid in suggesting possible `filters` to apply for that field.

 The currently available filters are: